If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Check the Mosques in Rethymnon Old Town

-Other than the impressive square mosque located inside the Fortezza, you can also find clear memories of the Ottoman rule in town.
+Besides the impressive square mosque inside the Fortezza, you can also find clear memories of the Ottoman rule in town.

-The landscape of the city is not just made of the many Turkish houses still standing, but there are also many mosques in Rethymnon’s Old Town.
+The city’s landscape is not just made of the many Turkish houses still standing, but there are also many mosques in Rethymnon’s Old Town

 Neratze Mosque

-Before the Ottoman rule, the Neratze mosque used to be the Church of Holy Mary, a Franciscan religious building.
+Before the Ottoman rule, the Neratze mosque was the Church of Holy Mary.

 It was converted into a mosque at the end of the 1600s.
-Now it’s a music conservatory, the Municipal School of Music of Rethymnon.
+But it currently hosts a music conservatory and the Municipal School of Music of Rethymnon.

-The roof of the original church was replaced by three domes while the minaret dates back to 1890.
+Three domes replaced the roof of the original church, while the minaret dates back to 1890.

 Kara Moussa Pasha Mosque